 Cat-Eye Nails Are Truly Mesmerizing

 Cat-eye nails are taking over Instagram once more.
 The popular manicure trend was big in the early 2010s, but it's making a comeback.
-If you're baffled by this trend, we don't blame you.
-The process for how to do cat-eye nails involves some unique nail tools, such as metallic polish and a magnet.
-This creates an effect that resembles the distinctive finish of a cat's eye with a line running down the center of the nail.
-The final result is a cross between a shimmer and soft velvet, creating a very special manicure.
+If you're baffled by its resurgence, we don't blame you.
+The process for how to do cat-eye nails can seem intensive and involves some unique nail tools, such as metallic polish and a magnet.
+Still, the results are stunning.
+The effects usually resemble the distinctive finish of a cat's eye with a line running down the center of the nail and the final result is a cross between a shimmer and soft velvet, creating a very eye-catching manicure.

-Jenna Dewan, Sydney Sweeney, and Ashley Tisdale have all worn the nail design recently, further proving its popularity.
+Jenna Dewan, Sydney Sweeney, and Ashley Tisdale are some of the many celebrities who have been spotted in this manicure, further proving its popularity.
 Cat-eye nail designs come in all manner of colors: black, red, pink, purple, green, blue — the list goes on and on.
 Most nail salons should be able to give you a cat-eye design on your nails if you request it and show them a reference photo, but it's also possible to do at home.

 Cat-Eye Nails Tutorial:

 Step 1 — Paint the Base of Your Nails: First, you'll want to give yourself a basic manicure (cut, file, and buff your nails into the desired shape).
-To make the manicure look even more feline, you can file your nails into a thin almond shape to resemble claws.
-Then, paint your nails with the color of your choice.
+To make the manicure look even more feline, you can file them into a thin almond shape to resemble claws.
+Then, paint your fingers with the color of your choice.

-Step 3 — Move the Magnet Over Your Nails: Next, you'll need a cat-eye nails magnet.
-The key to making your nails look like cat eyes is to move the metallic pigments around by hovering a small magnet over your fingernails.
-Depending on how you point the magnet, the pattern of the metallic polish will change.
+Step 3 — Move the Magnet Over Your Nails: Next, you'll need a cat-eye nail magnet.
+The key to making your nails look like cat eyes is to move the metallic pigments around by hovering the tool over your fingernails.
+Depending on where you point it, the pattern will change.

 Check out some examples of cat-eye nails ahead to inspire your own manicure.